TommyMandex/check_rep/README.md

     --------------------
     freegeoip [freegeoip.live]  - free/opensource geolocation service
     maxmind   [dev.maxmind.com] - uses a geolite db file for geolocation
-    ipstack   [ipstack.com]     - free, but requires registering for an api key

     * NOTE:
      Use of VirusTotal option requires an API key.